ad-fleming/code-quiz-game/README.md

 ## Credits

-During the creating of this project, I collaborated with a number of my fellow classmates and consulted resources including, https://developer.mozilla.org - automatic!, https://stackoverflow.com, and https://w3schools.com.
+During the creating of this project, I collaborated with a number of my fellow classmates and consulted resources including, https://developer.mozilla.org, https://stackoverflow.com, and https://w3schools.com.